travis-ci/docs-travis-ci-com/user/notifications.md

   <img alt="Screenshot of Discord channel webhooks" src="https://i.imgur.com/mtZOWN8.png"/>
 </figure>

-Now create a new webhook using the "Create Webhook" and customize the name.
+Now create a new webhook using the "Create Webhook" button and customize the name.
 Setting an avatar is not necessary because Travis CI supplies one.

 <figure>
   <img alt="Screenshot of Discord webhook settings" src="https://i.imgur.com/5yojW8R.png"/>